OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 * It can be used by an attacker to bind a legit domain name to an internal IP address.
 See the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
 * It can be used, by an attacker, to deliver a malicious payload to the internal DNS resolvers as well as to the API (SDK or third-party) used by the application to handle the DNS communication and then, potentially, trigger a vulnerability in one of these both components.

-In the context of an SSRF, there is 2 validation to perform:
+In the context of an SSRF, there is 2 validations to perform:

 1. Ensure that the data provided is a valid domain name.
 2. Ensure that the domain name provided belong to the one of the domain name of the identified and trusted applications (the whitelisting come to action here).

-Like for IP address, the first validation can be performed using one of this libraries depending on your technologies (library option is proposed here in order to delegate the managing of the domain name format and leverage battle tested validation function), proposed functions do not perform any DNS resolution query:
+Like for IP address, the first validation can be performed using one of this libraries depending on your technologies (library option is proposed here in order to delegate the managing of the domain name format and leverage battle tested validation function):

+> Verification of the proposed libraries has been performed to ensure that the proposed functions do not perform any DNS resolution query.

 * **JAVA:** Method [DomainValidator.isValid](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/DomainValidator.html#isValid(java.lang.String)) from the [Apache Commons Validator](http://commons.apache.org/proper/commons-validator/) library.
 * **.NET**: Method [Uri.CheckHostName](https://docs.microsoft.com/en-us/dotnet/api/system.uri.checkhostname?view=netframework-4.8) from the SDK.
 * **JavaScript**: Library [is-valid-domain](https://www.npmjs.com/package/is-valid-domain).
 * **Python**: Module [validators.domain](https://validators.readthedocs.io/en/latest/#module-validators.domain).
-* **Ruby**: **FIXME: Find a Gem**.
+* **Ruby**: **TODO: Find a Gem**.

-Once you are sure that the value is a valid domain name then you can perform the second validation.
+Once we are sure that the value is a valid domain name then we can perform the second validation.
 As we are, here, in a context where whitelist is possible then we can apply this approach:

 1. Build a whitelist with all the domain names of every identified and trusted applications.
 2. Verify that the domain name received is part of this whitelist (string strict comparison with case sensitive).

-Unfortunately here, the application is still vulnerable to the bypass described in the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
+Unfortunately here, the application is still vulnerable to the bypass described in the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf) because a DNS resolution will be made when the business code will be executed.
 To address that issue, the following action must be taken in addition of the validation on the domain name:
-1. Ensure that the domains that are part of your organization are resolved by the your internal DNS server first in the DNS resolver chain.
+1. Ensure that the domains that are part of your organization are resolved by the your internal DNS server first in the chains of DNS resolvers.
 2. Monitor the whitelist of domains in order to detect if any of them change to resolve to an:
     * Local IP address (V4 + V6).
     * Internal IP of your organization (expected to be in private IP ranges) for the domain that are not part of your organization.